In this article

 There are many ways a fraudster could steal your personal information, whether that’s hacking into a company database, taking it from your social media profile, or scamming you into handing it over voluntarily (known as phishing).

-Once a hacker has your information, they could use it straight away or sell it on the dark web.
+Once a hacker has your information, they could use it immediately or sell it on the dark web.

 If you think your credit card details have been stolen, get in touch with your bank straight away.
 They’ll be able to let you know what the best next step is – like freezing your accounts or trying to cancel the previous transaction.